AbhiVarde/sendra/README.md

 2. **Add** your Appwrite Project ID, API Key, and email
 3. **Monitor** - Sendra automatically checks your Sites and Functions deployments every 5 minutes
 4. **Get Alerted** - Receive email notifications only for NEW failed deployments
+5. **AI Analysis** - Failed deployment logs are analyzed using AI, and Sendra suggests potential fixes
-5. **Stay Updated** - View latest deployment status on your dashboard
+6. **Stay Updated** - View latest deployment status on your dashboard

 ## 📦 Installation & Setup